trumf/trumf.github.io/src/blog/cli-and-prompts/index.md

 description: A blogpost about design patterns for ai and the new types of interactions that are needed and enjoyed
 ---

-# The trend of designing around an input box

-So for last couple of decades, we have moved from CLI, the command line interface, to using more and more GUI.
+For last couple of decades, we have moved from CLI, the command line interface, to using more and more GUI.
 For most of us a graphical user interface is faster and it also makes it easier for designers to make functions easy to discover.
 Now we see a return to the CLI with generative AI we see a return to this prompt driven design.

 ## Types of design for prompts